pl247/web-app/README.md

 # Simple Web-App for IKS Demo

-This Webserver based on NGINX that serves a simple page containing its hostname, IP address and port as well as the requested URI and the local time of the webserver.
+This app is a simple, small containerized NGINX webserver that serves a simple page containing pod IP, service_port, pod_name as, date/time and URI.

-Created for various Intersight Kubernetes Service demos
+Created for various Intersight Kubernetes Service demos.

-### Steps
+## Steps

 1. Create the deployment.
 This will create one pod which will get an IP from the POD IP CIDR